<img alt="" src="https://secure.insightfulcloudintuition.com/267802.png" style="display:none;">

 Technological innovation has transformed the way we learn

 The Covid-19 pandemic put learning and learning teams under a very bright spotlight.
 Back in 2020, the big question was: “How does learning happen when everyone is working remotely?
-How do people access the information they need and how do they maintain connections in the virtual world?”
+How do people access the information they need, and how do they maintain connections in the virtual world?”
 Now, the focus is more on managing disparate work environments.
-“How does learning happen with a hybrid workforce?
-What’s the role of technology?
-How can people collaborate, communicate and share learning during these times of uncertainty and disruption?”

 Learning during times of uncertainty & disruption

 Furthermore, 50% of the workforce will need reskilling by 2025.
-Read how to address the skills shortage with learning culture.
+Read how to address the skills shortage with a learning culture.

 Learning culture - a catalyst for business performance

-High performing learning organisations in numbers
+High-performing learning organizations in numbers

 • 92% more likely to innovate